 - Royal Bank of Scotland v Chandra EWHC 105 (Ch); 1 Lloyd’s Rep 677 – Duties owed by bank to sureties of customer’s liabilities under building contract.

 Susan is an accredited mediator.
 She has acted numerous times as party representative in mediations, and now accepts instructions to act as mediator.
 She has found her technical background and experience within the construction industry of significant benefit in this forum.
 The disputes Susan has mediated have included professional negligence issues as well as more general property related disputes.

 - Nigel Witham Ltd v Smith & Issacs EWHC 12 (TCC); 117 Con LR 117; TCLR 3; CILL 2557 – Costs effect of a party declining to engage in mediation at a particular stage of a dispute.

-- (current Chair of RIBA President’s Advisory Committee on Dispute Resolution)
+- Former Chair RIBA President’s Advisory Committee on Dispute Resolution

 - Technology and Construction Bar Association